 How is the Promise paid for?

-All students who seek Promise Zone scholarships must apply for federal student aid by filling out the FAFSA (Free Application for Federal Student Aid) form.
+All students who seek Promise Zone scholarships must apply for federal student aid by filling out the FAFSA (Free Application for Federal Student Aid).
 This determines if the student is eligible for need-based aid, most often the federal Pell grant.
 Once the student’s total need-based grants (not loans) are determined, students will receive a Promise Zone scholarship to pay the remainder of their bill for tuition and mandatory fees.
 Promise Zone Authorities solicit private donations to fund their scholarships and, beginning in their third year of operation, may qualify for state funds through a mechanism known as tax capture.

 These three sources of funding—the student’s Pell grant or other need-based aid, private contributions and revenue from the state tax capture mechanism—will allow communities to keep their promise of educational opportunity.